skyformat99/lora_device_lib/porting.md

 ### Persistent Sessions

-LDL notifies the application of changes to session state via the LDL_MAC_SESSION_UPDATED event.
-A pointer to the new session state is passed with this event.
+To implement persisten sessions the application must:

-LDL can be initialised with a cached session state by passing a pointer to it as member of the LDL_MAC_init() arg struct.
+- be able to cache session state passed with the LDL_MAC_SESSION_UPDATED event

-To implement persistent sessions the application must:
+- be able to cache session keys updated as part of the LDL_MAC_JOIN_COMPLETE event

-- cache session state when it is updated
+- be able to restore session state prior to calling LDL_MAC_init()
-- restore cached session state during initialisation
+- be able to restore session keys prior to calling LDL_MAC_init()
-- ensure cached session state is not corrupted
+- ensure the integrity of state and keys
-- ensure cached session state is discarded if LDL is updated via firmware update
+    - this also means ensuring that session keys actually belong to session state

 Note that: